gkthemac/QTeletextMaker/README.md

 - Terminator
 - PDC/reserved

-Selecting "Set Active Position" or "Terminator" will change the triplet mode immediately, other selections will activate the triplet *mode* dropdown on the right which can be used to then change the triplet mode.
-Most triplet modes will present varying widgets below which can be used to alter the parameters of the currently selected triplet (e.g. colour or character).

-Between the two dropdowns are the Row and Column spinboxes that are used to place the Active Position of the selected triplet, whether or not each spinbox can be altered depends on the mode of the selected triplet.
+After selecting the triplet mode the Row and Column spinboxes can then be used to place the Active Position of the selected triplet, whether or not each spinbox can be altered depends on the mode of the selected triplet.
 As well as the explicit "Set Active Position" triplet that can set both the row and the column, all column triplets can simultaneously set the column of the Active Position.
 Additionally the Full Row Colour triplet can set the row of the Active Position, with the column always set to 0.

+Most triplet modes will present varying widgets below which can be used to alter the parameters of the currently selected triplet e.g. colour or character.

 By checking "raw values" it is also possible to view and edit the raw Address, Mode and Data numbers of the triplets.
 When editing triplets this way, remember that address values 0-39 select a column triplet which has one set of modes and address values 40-63 select a row triplet which has a different set of modes.